MobileChromeApps/mobile-chrome-apps/docs/GettingStarted.md

 * open Eclipse
 * From the menu, `File` -> `Import`
 * Chose `Android` > `Existing Android Code Into Workspace`.
-* Import `path/to/YourApp/platforms/android`.
+* Import from the path you just created with `mca`.
-* Add the Google Play Services library [as outlined here](http://developer.android.com/google/play-services/setup.html).
+    * You should expect to have two projects to import, one of which is `*-CordovaLib`

 ### Step 3: Build and run